csci-1301/csci-1301.github.io/labs/UserInput/readme.md

 # Reading From the User

 #.
-Download the PersonalizedWelcomeMessage project from the D2L module for this lab.
+Download the [PersonalizedWelcomeMessage project](PersonalizedWelcomeMessage_Solution.zip), extract and open it as usual.

 #.
-Extract it and open it in VS.
+If you are using Visual Studio on Mac or Monodevelop, you may have to perform an additional step for this program to run as expected.

+    - For Visual Studio on Mac, follow the instructions at <https://stackoverflow.com/a/49056993/> to have your project "Run on external console".
+    - For Monodevelop, follow the instructions at <https://stackoverflow.com/a/67185469/> to similarly have your projeect "Run on external console".

+    You may have to perform this operation for every solution where the user is supposed to enter values.

 #.
-(If you are using VS on Mac, follow the instructions at <https://stackoverflow.com/a/49056993/> to have your project "Run on external console".
-You will need to do that for every solution where the user is supposed to enter values.)
-#.
 Compile and execute it.
 #.
-You will be prompted with the message:
+The user of your program (in this case, you!) will be prompted with the message:

         Please, enter your first name, followed by "Enter":